Nowshin1077/Nowshin1077/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 ▶️ My Current State:
 ---------------------
-Learning **Deep Learning** as well as doing some courses, and practice projects.
+Learning **Data Science** as well as doing some courses, and practice projects.
 I am also nurturing my problem-solving skill.

 <!--- -------------------------------------------------------------------------------------------------------------------------------------------